adopted-ember-addons/ember-data-factory-guy/README.md

   - takes same arguments as make
   - can compose relationships with other build/buildList payloads
   - to inspect the json use the get() method
-  - use `.add()` method to include extra sideloaded data to the payload
+  - use `.add()` method
+    - to include extra sideloaded data to the payload
+    - to include meta data

 Usage: